stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 Joint work with Gerard J. van den Berg and Johan Vikström

 <div style="text-align: justify">
 This paper uses an Empirical Monte Carlo simulation approach to study estimation of Timing-of-Events (ToE) models.
 We exploit rich Swedish data of jobseekers with information on participation in a training program to simulate placebo treatment durations.
 We first use these simulations to examine which covariates are major confounding variables to be included in selection models.
 We then show that the joint inclusion of specific types of short-term employment history variables (notably, the share of time spent in employment), together with baseline socio-economic characteristics, regional and inflow timing information, is able to remove selection bias.
-Next, we omit sets of covariates and estimate ToE models with discrete distributions for the ensuing systematic unobserved heterogeneity.
-In many cases the ToE approach provides accurate effect estimates, especially if calendar-time variation is taken into account.
-However, assuming too many or too few support points for unobserved heterogeneity may lead to large biases.
+Next, we omit sets of variables and estimate ToE models with discrete distributions for the ensuing systematic unobserved heterogeneity.
+In many cases the ToE approach provides accurate effect estimates, especially if calendar-time variation in the unemployment rate of the local labor market is taken into account.
+However, assuming too many or too few support points for the unobserved heterogeneity may lead to large biases.
 Information criteria, in particular those penalizing parameter abundance, are useful to select the number of support points.
 </div>

 <!--